 Sound therapy can be done remotely.
 You and I discuss what challenges you are facing and agree that a session is in order.
 I then record a sound therapy session for you, including healing energy.
 I send you the recording to use as needed.
 These recordings are most effective with headphones or high quality speakers.
 Always use care when listening to recordings thru headphones.
 Higher volume doesn’t increase effectiveness.

-I also offer a 1 hour of sound therapy or ReSet session (sound, energy, elements, mindfulness and breathwork) for two people at the same time.- $95
+I also offer a 1 hour of sound therapy (sound, energy, elements, mindfulness and breathwork) for two people at the same time.- $125

 Group sound baths are scheduled monthly at 405 wellness and at other locations in the area.
 Check the events page for dates, times and cost.